Richard N. Gottfried: Early life and education

 Gottfried was born in New York City.
 He is a graduate of Stuyvesant High School, where he was a classmate of Jerrold Nadler and Dick Morris.
 Gottfried earned a Bachelor of Arts degree from Cornell University in 1968 and a Juris Doctor from Columbia Law School in 1973.

 Career

 Richard Gottfried represents District 75 in the New York State Assembly, which includes Murray Hill, Chelsea, Clinton, portions of Midtown Manhattan and the Upper West Side.
 Gottfried is a progressive Democrat who has been endorsed by the Democratic and Working Families parties.

-Elected to the Assembly in 1970, while a matriculating student at Columbia Law School, Gottfried serves as chairman of the Assembly Committee on Health and is also a member of the Committees on Higher Education and Rules.
-He is also a member of the Assembly Steering Committee and the head of the Manhattan Assembly Delegation.
+Elected to the Assembly in 1970, while a matriculating student at Columbia Law School, Gottfried served as chairman of the Assembly Committee on Health and was also a member of the Committees on Higher Education and Rules.
+He was also a member of the Assembly Steering Committee and the head of the Manhattan Assembly Delegation.